Field Artillery Branch (United States): Organization

 with some exceptions, notably Philippine Scouts units.

 The Coast Artillery Corps constantly reorganized the numbered companies until 1924, but during World War I created 61 artillery regiments from the numbered companies, for service (or potential service) with the American Expeditionary Forces (AEF); the 30th through 45th Artillery Brigades were also created to command groups of these regiments.
 These regiments operated almost all US-manned heavy and railway artillery on the Western Front, and were designated, for example, 51st Artillery (Coast Artillery Corps (CAC)).
 Most of these were disbanded immediately after the war.
 The Coast Artillery also acquired the antiaircraft mission during the war, which was formalized a few years later.
 In 1924 the Coast Artillery Corps adopted a regimental system, and numbered companies were returned to letter designations.
 (In order to promote esprit-de-corps, the first 7 regiments were linked to the original 7 regiments of artillery).
 During 1943 most antiaircraft units lost their Coast Artillery designations, and the regiments were broken up into battalions.
 However, the antiaircraft branch remained nominally part of the Coast Artillery Corps.
 In late 1944 the Coast Artillery harbor defense regiments were inactivated or reorganized as battalions, which themselves were mostly disbanded in April 1945, with personnel transferred to the local Harbor Defense Commands.
 977 Coast Artillery and antiaircraft battalions were created before the branch's demise in 1950.

-In 1943 an Army-wide (except infantry) reorganization created numerous serially numbered battalions, and most regiments were broken up into battalions.
-Also during World War II new designations were applied to some units, the "Armored Field Artillery Battalion" for self-propelled units and the "Parachute (or Glider) Field Artillery Battalion" for airborne units.
-A number of "Field Artillery Groups" were also created during the war.
+In 1943 an Army reorganization eliminated the regimental structure in all branches except infantry and created numerous serially numbered field artillery battalions by breaking up the existing regiments.
+Also during World War II, new designations were applied to some units, the "Armored Field Artillery Battalion" for self-propelled units and the "Parachute (or Glider) Field Artillery Battalion" for airborne units.
+"Field Artillery Groups" were also created during the war as an alternative to the regimental concept.